 The Company, previously a majority-owned direct subsidiary of SMC, whose ultimate parent company is Top Frontier Investment Holdings, Inc. ("Top Frontier"), is principally engaged in the manufacture and sale of liquor products.
-The Company by itself, or through its subsidiary, also tollmanufactures for third parties for the production of the latter's alcoholic and non-alcoholic beverages.
+The Company by itself, or through its subsidiary, also toll-manufactures for third parties for the production of the latter's alcoholic beverages.